Richard Cohen (fencer)

-Richard A Cohen (born 9 May 1947) is a retired British fencer who competed at three Olympic Games and the author of four books, Making History, The Storytellers Who Shaped the Past, Chasing the Sun, the story of man's relationship to that star, How to Write Like Tolstoy, A Journey into the Minds of Our Greatest Writers, and By the Sword, a history of sword fighting.
-He is the founder of the book publisher Richard Cohen Books.
+Richard A Cohen (born 9 May 1947) is a retired fencer who competed at three Olympic Games for Great Britain.
+He is also an author and publisher.

 Fencing career

 Cohen was born in Birmingham, England, to a Jewish father and an Irish Catholic mother.
 He learned to fence while at Downside School, near Bath.
 He was a five times British fencing champion, winning the sabre title at the British Fencing Championships in 1974, 1980, 1982, 1986 and 1987.
 He was selected for the British team in four Olympics from 1972 to 1984, although he did not compete at the Moscow Olympics because of a sporting boycott.
 He was Commonwealth sabre champion in 1982 and won the prestigious Paris Open in 1981.